 TGbe editor: Please update the following paragraph as shown below: [CID 11393]

 The MLD ID subfield indicates the identifier of the AP MLD whose MLD information is carried in the Basic Multi-Link element.
+The MLD ID subfield is not present in the Basic Multi-Link element included in a frame sent by a non-AP STA affiliated with a non-AP MLD.
+The MLD ID subfield is not present in the Basic Multi-Link element when the element is carried in a Beacon, (Re)Association Response, Authentication, or Probe Response frame that is not a Multi-Link probe response.
+The condition for the presence of the MLD ID subfield in a Multi-Link probe response is defined in 35.3.4.2 (Use of Multi-Link probe request and response). (#11393)

 9.4.2.312.2.3 Link Info field of the Basic Multi-Link element